Insurance I: What is insurance?

 Send your insurer a claim form for each beneficiary in the plan, as well as a certified copy of the policyholder’s death certificate.
 With the proper information, life insurance claims are generally straightforward.
 Problems may arise if the policyholder has died within two years of opening the policy.
 In this case, an attorney may be needed to settle the claim.

 When it comes to claims, let the agent know that we can target specific demographics such as collision centers, homeowners with a senior in the household, people with a credit score over 700 and more to promote their services using our special targeting groups.

 Life insurance is designed to provide security for beneficiaries after a policy-holder’s death.
 There are numerous types of life insurance policies sold by insurance companies and some of them can be tricky to understand.
 Ask insurance agents what kind of life insurance policies they have and if they are able to assist someone who needs it.

 A person should always start their policy or policies when they are young in order to lock in good rates.
 Premiums go sky-high after age 68 for men and 72 for women, and in some cases many insurers will not start a policy for an individual beyond a specified age.
 The insurer cannot cancel a policy if the insured has a heart attack, for example, but they are unlikely to issue a new policy to someone who has already suffered a heart attack.

 Insurance should always be purchased from an A-rated or better insurance company.
 In 150 years, there has never been a failure to pay out a death benefit by an A-rated or better company.
 These companies have over $13T (T is for trillion) to back up their obligations.
-Use this to build value and appeal to the emotional side of the agent by talking about Geo-Fencing and how we can use this on their ad and target the right demographics with our special targeting groups.
+Use this to build value and appeal to the emotional side of the agent by talking about Veterans and how we can use this on their ad and target the Veterans Posts with their Victory Display Ad’s!!

 Types of life insurance: